yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/administer-yugabyte-platform/ldap-authentication.md

 #### Map groups to roles

-To map groups to fine-grained roles, on the **Groups** tab, do the following:
+To map groups to roles, on the **Groups** tab, do the following:

-1. Click **Add Group** and select **OIDC**.
+1. Click **Add Group** and select **LDAP**.

-1. Enter the Group DN name and select the YugabyteDB Anywhere role (built-in or custom) that you want to map the group to.
+1. Enter the Group DN name.

+1. Select the YugabyteDB Anywhere role (built-in or custom) that you want to map the group to.

-1. To assign a built-in role, on the **Built-in Role** tab, select a role.
+    - To assign a built-in role, on the **Built-in Role** tab, select a role.
 You can't assign the SuperAdmin role to a group.

-1. To assign a custom role (only available if you have enabled RBAC for groups), on the **Custom Role** tab, select a role and scope.
+    - To assign a custom role (only available if you have enabled RBAC for groups), on the **Custom Role** tab, select a role and scope.

 1. Click **Save**.